 Since the MTNC-IDs represent QoS and slice of the service domain that is mapped to a transport domain slice for a path between to network functions (NF), there are multiple flows that get mapped to a single such transport slice.
 The number of transport slices to be provisioned scales well as it is related to the number of sites (N*(N-1)/2) *Q for N number of sites, Q classes of service).
 For example, if there are 25 sites and 3 classes of service, the number of paths provisioned will at most be 900, while the number of PDN connection flows handled over those connections can be well over a million.
 As the number of transport paths setup is a few orders lower than the number of connections/flows that are handled, these mechanisms scale extremely well compared to setting this up per PDN connection.

-Summary

-This draft presented an extended ACTN architecture with 3GPP 5G transport architecture in order to provide a novel approach for an end-to-end service assurance mechanism to meet 3GPP 5G requirements for support of enhanced mobile broadband (eMBB) and for new ‘use cases’ that require massive machine-type communications (mMTC) and ultra-reliable and low latency communications (URLLC).

 Security Considerations